MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-UnifiedGroup.md

 Set-UnifiedGroup -Identity "Marketing Department" -PrimarySmtpAddress marketing@contoso.com -RequireSenderAuthenticationEnabled $false
 ```

-This example makes the following changes to the Office 365 Group named Marketing Department:
+This example makes the following changes to the Microsoft 365 Group named Marketing Department:

 - The primary email address is changed to marketing@contoso.com.

-- The Office 365 Group is allowed to receive mail from unauthenticated (external) senders.
+- The Microsoft 365 Group is allowed to receive mail from unauthenticated (external) senders.

 ### Example 2
 ```powershell
 Set-UnifiedGroup -Identity "Legal Department" -AccessType Private
 ```

-This example changes the Office 365 Group named Legal Department from a public group to a private group.
+This example changes the Microsoft 365 Group named Legal Department from a public group to a private group.

 ## PARAMETERS

 ### -Identity
-The Identity parameter specifies the Office 365 Group that you want to modify.
-You can use any value that uniquely identifies the Office 365 Group.
+The Identity parameter specifies the Microsoft 365 Group that you want to modify.
+You can use any value that uniquely identifies the Microsoft 365 Group.
 For example:

 - Name